I’m a fairly active guy and was a 3 to 4 day per week gym rat for over two decades.

 He walked back in saying that he just couldn’t get everything to work on his computer and had “me-too” old-fashioned prescriptions that briefly defined the body parts that needed repair and hopefully would be respected by Medicaid and my supplemental insurance.

-On the way back from his office I stopped at Atletico, Lowell to bring in the scripts.
+On the way back from his office I stopped at Athletico, Lowell to bring in the scripts.

 A brief discussion needed to be had between Beth and the unit’s administrator Wendy about how to merge the two doctors’ prescriptions so that they could have a single case open.

-The next day, I returned to my fourth physical therapy session.
+The next day, I returned for my fourth physical therapy session.

 It was similar to the first because a fresh intake needed to be done assuring that nothing had changed in terms of medication or pain since the initial prescription by a different doctor.